jim-steerforth/cli-linux/pages/07.virtual-hosts/optional-but-useful/docs.md

 visible: true
 ---

- <p>With a virtual domain setup, you can have several different domains running on the same server.
+ <p>With a virtual host setup, you can have several different domains running on the same server.
 For example I could have</p>

     <ul>
     <li>vdsmoodle.xyz</li>